Prince George Named One of Britain's Best Dressed

 Brian Lawless/Getty

 Five years-old is awfully young to go through your emo/pop punk phase but its nice to see George living his truth.
 The gothic military look made a splash at the wedding of Prince Harry and Meghan Markle, showing us something new with a full pant.
 This look was the first to show us that George wasn't afraid to take risks with his personal style and try something a little more avant-garde.
-The jacket is exquisite with lace applique details, you can almost hear it sing ("When I was/A young boy/ My father/Took me to the city/To see the marching band...").
+The jacket is exquisite with lace applique details, you can almost hear it sing ("When I was a young boy/ My father took me to the city/To see a marching band...").

 Holiday Elegance